 22. Board games

-Playing indoor board games with family and friends helps improves a child’s problem-solving skills, improves strategy skills and concentration, and strengthens communication.
+Playing indoor board games with family and friends helps improve a child’s problem-solving skills, improves strategy skills and concentration, and strengthens communication.
 Some of the popular ones include Tic-tac-toe, Guess who, Snakes and Ladders, Connect 4, and Scrabble junior.

 23. Sculpt with homemade playdough